illinois-cs241/illinois-cs241.github.io/_docs/perilous_pointers.md

 *vector_reduce(input, length_reducer, NULL) = 9
 ```

 `void *concat_reducer(char *input, void *output)` is a specific reducer you will be implementing.
 It should use the accumulator to store the result from the previous iteration and return a string which is the output of concatenating the input string the the string in the accumulator.
 This function concats all the strings in a vector in order to form one complete string.
-They should be joined in the order `input` then `accumulator`.
+They should be joined in the order `accumulator` then `input`.
 If the accumulator is NULL, allocate enough memory to store the string in `input` and return a copy of `input`.
 Psuedocode example:

 ```
 input = ["foo", "bar", "baz"]